i-godz/Youtube-Data-Influencers/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Does the video duration matter for views and interaction (likes/ comments)?<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Does title length matter for views?<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• How many tags do good performing videos have?
 What are the common tags among these videos?<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Across all the creators I take into consideration, how often do they upload new videos?
-On which days in the week?<br>
+On which days in the&nbsp;week?<br>
   • Explore the trending topics using NLP techniques.<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Which popular topics are being covered in the videos (e.g. using wordcloud for video titles)?<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Which questions are being asked in the comment sections in the videos<br>